 - Gabe Talton – Staff Attorney, Law Offices of James Scott Farrin

-- The Honorable Louis Trosch, Jr. – District Court Judge, District 26
+- The Honorable Louis Trosch, Jr. – Superior Court Judge, District 26

 - The Honorable Gregory A. Weeks – Former Superior Court Judge